 Procurement Description Documents File Contents Appendix G 2011 State Housing Trust Fund Addendum A form with additional questions required by the State Housing Trust Fund Compiled Briefing Draft October 2011 JRC Version A report recommending projects to be funded 4.
 Combined Funding Annual RFP that provides Combined Funders Operating Permanent A draft document that describes the object of the for Services funds for operating and procurement and the process used.
 Operations& Rental rental assistance for Combined Funders Operating Permanent LLP edits A PDF version of the preceding document (Permanent) permanent, affordable 2011_Combined_NOFA_for_Homeless_Housing Notice of Funding Available housing.
 Funding is from 2011_Questions_Answers_2011_09_15 Commonly asked questions many sources.
-Fall 2011 Application Guidelines_2011_08_05 The request for proposals Fall 2011 Application_2011_08_24 The application to be filled out Fall_2011_RFP_Budget_Workbook_2011_08_17 Budget forms for submission with the application Fall 2011 Review Instructions and Instructions to reviewers Timeline_10_13_11 ORS_Review_Tool_2011 Scoring tool Fall 2011 Reviewer matrix_2012_06_14 Scoring Matrix 5.
-Combined Funding A biannual RFP that provides Combined Funders Operating Time Limited A draft document that describes the object of the for Services, funds for operating and rental assistance for temporary housing including procurement and the process used.
-Operating and Rental Combined Funders Operating Time Limited LLP A PDF version of the preceding document Assistance for Time edits Limited Housing shelter, transitional housing 2011_Time_Limited_Housing_Services_RFP_Ap The request for proposals and emergency assistance. plication_Guidelines_Final Funding is from many 2011_Time_Limited_Housing_Services_RFP_Appli cation_Final The application to be filled out sources.
-2011_Time_Limited_Housing&Services_RFP_Bu dget_Workbook_Final Budget forms for submission with the application Q and A Updated July 28 An addendum that includes questions and answers 2011 Time Limited Housing and Emergency Instructions to reviewers Services Applications Proposal Overview and Instructions final 2011 Threshold Review Time Limited housing RFP A Proposal review form 2011 Technical Review final Time Limited Housing A Proposal review form RFP 2011 RPF REVIEW TOOL Time Limited Housing A Proposal review form RFP 2012-12 Time Limited RFP Draft Rank Order Matrix of proposals giving initial scores 2012-12 TLH Award List_The Final Listing of successful proposals with amount of award.
-6. King County Annual RFP that provides HFP Homeownership RFP Process A draft document that describes the object of the Housing Finance procurement and the process used.
+Fall 2011 Application Guidelines_2011_08_05 The request for proposals many sources.
+Fall 2011 Application_2011_08_24 The application to be filled out Fall_2011_RFP_Budget_Workbook_2011_08_17 Budget forms for submission with the application Fall 2011 Review Instructions and Instructions to reviewers Timeline_10_13_11 ORS_Review_Tool_2011 Scoring tool Fall 2011 Reviewer matrix_2012_06_14 Scoring Matrix 5.
+Combined Funding A biannual RFP that provides Combined Funders Operating Time Limited A draft document that describes the object of the for Services, funds for operating and procurement and the process used.
+Operating and Rental rental assistance for Combined Funders Operating Time Limited LLP A PDF version of the preceding document Assistance for Time temporary housing including edits Limited Housing shelter, transitional housing and emergency assistance.
+2011_Time_Limited_HousingServices_RFPAp plication_Guidelines_Final The request for proposals Funding is from many 2011_Time_Limited_Housing_Services_RFP_Appli cation Final The application to be filled out sources.
+2011_Time_Limited_Housing&Services_RFP_Bu dget_Workbook_Final Budget forms for submission with the application Q and A Updated July 28 An addendum that includes questions and , answers 2011 Time Limited Housing and Emergency Instructions to reviewers Services Applications Proposal Overview and Instructions final 2011 Threshold Review Time Limited housing RFP A Proposal review form 2011 Technical Review final Time Limited Housing RFP A Proposal review form 2011 RPF REVIEW TOOL Time Limited Housing RFP A Proposal review form 2012-12 Time Limited RFP Draft Rank Order Matrix of proposals giving initial scores 2012-12 TLH Award List_The Final Listing of successful proposals with amount of award.
+6. King County Housing Finance Annual RFP that provides HFP Homeownership RFP Process A draft document that describes the object of the procurement and the process used.